L.A. Is My Lady: Charts

 The album peaked at number 58 on the Billboard 200, and number 8 on the Top Jazz Albums chart.

 Remix

 On 2024, L.A.
-Is My Lady was reissued in a expanded edition, remixed by Larry Walsh, with six bonus tracks including the original vocal version of "Mack the Knife"; two alternate versions of "How Do You Keep the Music Playing?" (one previously unreleased, with a Bob Florence arrangement); the outtake "Body and Soul" and a previously unissued alternate take of "After You've Gone".
+Is My Lady was reissued in an expanded edition, remixed by Larry Walsh, with six bonus tracks including the original vocal version of "Mack the Knife", two alternate versions of "How Do You Keep the Music Playing?" (one previously unreleased, with a Bob Florence arrangement), the outtake "Body and Soul" and a previously unissued alternate take of "After You've Gone".